I Spent a Day Trying to Get to Know a Real-Life Narcissist

 “People die every day.
 Why should I feel specially about these people?” was the valid but inhuman response.

-We began talking about how he treated death in any context, and Sam seemed to reject the idea that all humans had value.
+We began talking about how he treated death in any context, and Vaknin seemed to reject the idea that all humans had value.
 “If someone is capable of making a very good symphony, then I would be sad if they died.
 But most humans are not capable of anything very special.”
-He pointed out that he’d be spared his own bone-meal view of the human race because he had produced – was producing – great works; his book on narcissism, for a start.
+He pointed out that he’d be spared his own bone-meal view of the human race because he had produced—was producing—great works; his book on narcissism, for a start.

-As we “hung out” in an east London pub, I tried to figure out whether I liked Sam.
-I realised I did.
-But then the way he framed his internal workings to me, it made me feel like I was deluded in any friendly overtures I perceived – that I might as well try to develop feelings for a Cadbury’s Creme Egg.
+As we “hung out” in an east London pub, I tried to figure out whether I liked this guy.
+I realized I did.
+But then the way he framed his internal workings to me, it made me feel like I was deluded in any friendly overtures I perceived—that I might as well try to develop feelings for a chocolate bar.

-I felt a bit like someone talking to the owl who’d lost his woo – or maybe like someone trying to tell a depressive to “cheer up”, constantly trying to point out to Sam that he was flesh ‘n’ blood; that he therefore had the capacity to feel and to join in with the communion of souls.
-And then he’d find another intellectualised way to tell me he just didn’t.
-That he was barely human – a mask, behind which twitched a lizard-man, who could only get around by memorising, learning by rote, all of the little social graces that make a person work.
+I felt a bit like someone talking to the owl who’d lost his woo—or maybe like someone trying to tell a depressed person to “cheer up,” constantly trying to point out to Vaknin that he was flesh ‘n’ blood—that he therefore had the capacity to feel and to join in with the communion of souls.
+And then he’d find another intellectualized way to tell me he just didn’t.
+That he was barely human—a mask, behind which twitched a lizard man, who could only get around by memorizing, learning by rote, all of the little social graces that make a person work.
 It sounded exhausting, Herculean, like trying to run a Fortune 500 company with only the use of an Etch-a-Sketch.

-At the centre of him, he said, was something called “narcissistic rage”, a big boiling magma-pot, a sense of all underlying feelings being catalysed into anger, ready to pour out if anyone tried to negate, criticise or counter his exalted sense of self.
+At the center of him, he said, was something called “narcissistic rage,” a big boiling magma-pot, a sense of all underlying feelings being catalyzed into anger, ready to pour out if anyone tried to negate, criticize, or counter his exalted sense of self.
 We tried to test the full extent of his rage via a few pub games, but he refused to play pool.
 We couldn’t drag him near the Monopoly board.
-Vaknin seemed to have a great deal of awareness for what Sun Tzu framed as “play the enemy on your own terrain”.
+Vaknin seemed to have a great deal of awareness for what Sun Tzu framed as “play the enemy on your own terrain.”

 It had been an exhausting day all round.
 Something in following Vaknin around had knocked the stuffing out of both me and my producer, Lauren.
 What was it?
 It wasn’t one thing.
 He hadn’t been crass or volatile.
 He’d just been consistently, endlessly trying.
 It was a sense of being worn down by the unrelenting boggling sense of gamesmanship in every direction.
 He’d do little intellectual jousts.
-“I’m just trying to find the limits of your vocabulary,” he’d say, after chucking another fifty-cent word into the interview.
-He accused me of being passive-aggressive.
+“I’m just trying to find the limits of your vocabulary,” he’d say, after chucking another 50 cent word into the interview.
+He accused me of being passive aggressive.
 “You, with your little tricks.”
-He’d make little jokes constantly, yet however quick they were, none of them seemed to even admit the possibility of a sense of humour.
-To be truly funny you have to be vulnerable, I supposed.
+He’d make little jokes constantly, yet however quick they were, none of them seemed to even admit the possibility of a sense of humor.
+To be truly funny, you have to be vulnerable, I suppose.
 And he had none of that.

-Yet despite it all, and despite Sam’s warning that narcissists were “ominous – the stuff of horror movies”, I couldn’t help but feel more compassion, not less.
+Yet despite it all, and despite Vaknin’s warning that narcissists were “ominous—the stuff of horror movies,” I couldn’t help but feel more compassion, not less.
 Earlier, Vaknin explained a bit more about his own childhood.
 “It was torture.
 My mother… effectively sought to eliminate me.”
 His mother, he believes, was also a narcissist.
-She was severely abusive towards him.
+She was severely abusive toward him.
 “I was being assaulted in the home.
 But at the same time, I was this child genius, who went to university at the age of 11, hence became something of a celebrity in Israel at the time.”
 This daily dissonance had hardened into the impenetrable emotional exoskeleton of narcissism.

-Sam had suffered.
+Vaknin had suffered.
 That was why he was a dick.
 An extreme case, yes, but one that went to the heart of how narcissists are made.
-Put very crudely, it’s a pathology of nurture not nature.
-It’s a childhood of either over-love or under-love – each will reach the same destination.
+Put very crudely, it’s a pathology of nurture, not nature.
+It’s a childhood of either over-love or under-love—each will reach the same destination.
 Either be smothered in icky-pink specialness to the point where they point-blank refuse to take on the outside world’s verdict that they’re just a person.
-Or be constantly treated like an instrument – loved only conditionally; a child who then learns that in order to be loved they need to maintain a glassy facade of something: “success”, “normality”, “attractiveness”.
+Or be constantly treated like an instrument—loved only conditionally; a child who then learns that in order to be loved they need to maintain a glassy façade of something: “success,” “normality,” “attractiveness.”
 Often that can mean families who outwardly seem quite “loving” but aren’t very “accepting” can still produce narcissists.

 That was one upside of narcissism.
-The other was just Donald J Trump, a man of enormous resources and energy, who is going to not only Make America Great but mash all other nation-states into one big bouillabaisse of shittiness and then wipe out definitions of NPD from the Diagnostic and Statistical Manual of Psychiatry, in favour of the inverse disease that cleaves him from 99 percent of the population, NTD: Not Trump Disorder.
+The other was just Donald Trump, a man of enormous resources and energy, who is going to not only Make America Great but mash all other nation states into one big bouillabaisse of shittiness and then wipe out definitions of NPD from the Diagnostic and Statistical Manual of Psychiatry, in favor of the inverse disease that cleaves him from 99 percent of the population, NTD: Not Trump Disorder.

 I’d learned to love narcissists more.
 And as Western societal values had begun to merge into theirs, so too had the American public.
 It was just so sad that the narcissists could never love us in turn.

-‘Chosen Ones: How Narcissists Took Over the World’ is out soon on VICE.com
+‘Chosen Ones: How Narcissists Took Over the World’ will be out soon on VICE.com.